The information in this article applies to:

 to toggle off the color in this view.

-- Select the next to Dimension to expand the category, click on Dimensions and then click the Edit button.
+- Select "Dimensions" and click the Edit button.

 - On the Setup panel of the Dimension Defaults dialog: